Ragi Nutrition Benefits And Recipes

 6) Supplies Essential Amino Acids

-Ragi provides all nine essential amino acids that the body cannot produce independently.
-These amino acids are crucial for protein synthesis, tissue repair, enzyme production, and overall growth and development.
+Ragi contains all nine essential amino acids—vital for protein synthesis, tissue repair, and overall growth and development.
+These are especially important for those following plant-based diets.

 Ragi is an excellent source of iron, essential for producing haemoglobin in red blood cells.
 Regular consumption of ragi helps prevent iron deficiency anaemia.